by Alina Livneva10 October '18

 How do we define abstraction?

 A trend in painting and sculpture in the twentieth century.
-Abstraction breaks away from traditional representation of physical objects.
+Abstraction breaks away from the traditional representation of physical objects.
 It explores the relationships of forms and colors.

 Abstract art defined